Name: Purdue University

 Location: West Lafayette, Indiana (which apparently is the most densely populated city in the state), conveniently located across the Wabash River from Lafayette, Indiana.

-Yeah, What’s The Deal With That, Anyway?
+Why “Boilermakers?”
 They came by it honest, to be fair.
-Being called the Boilermakers for their trouncing of Wabash College is basically naming a team the “Running Train” in modern-day lingo.
+Being called the Boilermakers for their trouncing of Wabash College is basically naming a team the “Runaway Train” in modern-day lingo.

 Wait, What’s With The Guy In The Hat With The Hammer?
 That is Purdue Pete, who has been a part of campus since 1940, just like The Boilermaker Special, but has only been a physical performer at events since 1956.